 Cardiac Arrhythmia

-The general focus of Dr. Jalife's laboratory is the understanding of the cellular and molecular mechanisms of arrhythmias and sudden cardiac death (SCD).
+Our laboratory investigates the cellular and molecular mechanisms of arrhythmias and sudden cardiac death (SCD).

-The objective is to understand the emerging role of macromolecular ion channel complexes in the mechanisms of SCD in inherited diseases.
-Our recent identification of the interaction of the main sodium channel in the ventricles (NaV1.5) with the rectifying potassium channel (Kir2.1) in the control of cardiac excitability offers an exceptional opportunity to define the molecular basis of SCD.
-Evidence indicates that NaV1.5 and Kir2.1 form "channelosomes" and that they physically interact with partner proteins (adapters, scaffolds, and enzymes that regulate the function of electrical currents).
-Both channels have direct links to inherited diseases known as “channelopathies”.
-The Andersen-Tawil Syndrome type 1 (ATS1), also known as Long QT Syndrome type 7, is mediated by loss-of-function mutations in the gene KCNJ2 that encodes the inward rectifier potassium channel Kir2.1.
-Gain-of-function mutations in the same gene cause Short QT Syndrome type 3 (SQTS3).
-Loss-of-function defects in SCN5A, the gene that encodes the main cardiac sodium channel NaV1.5, give rise to Brugada Syndrome (BrS).
-On the other hand, defects in the dystrophin gene that result in Duchenne Muscular Dystrophy (DMD) lead to dysfunction of both Kir2.1 and NaV1.5, leading to arrhythmias and SCD, which further highlights the relevance of the interaction of ion channels with other multiple proteins in the mechanisms of heart diseases.
+Our goal is to understand the emerging role of macromolecular ion channel complexes in the mechanisms of SCD in inherited diseases.
+Our recent research into the interactions between cardiac sodium and potassium channels provides an exceptional opportunity to define the molecular basis of SCD.
+We have found that cardiac excitability is controlled through interaction between NaV1.5, the main sodium channel in the heart ventricles, and the inward rectifier potassium channel Kir2.1.
+These ion channels form macromolecular complexes called channelosomes that physically interact with other partner proteins, including adapters, scaffolds, and enzymes that regulate the function of electrical currents.
+Both NaV1.5 and Kir2.1 are directly implicated in inherited diseases known as channelopathies.
+Andersen-Tawil syndrome type 1 (ATS1), also known as long QT syndrome type 7, is mediated by loss-of-function mutations in the gene KCNJ2, which encodes Kir2.1.
+Gain-of-function mutations in the same gene cause short QT syndrome type 3 (SQTS3).
+Loss-of-function defects in SCN5A, the gene encoding NaV1.5, give rise to Brugada syndrome (BrS).
+Kir2.1 and NaV1.5 function is also disrupted by defects in the dystrophin gene that underlie Duchenne muscular dystrophy (DMD), resulting in arrhythmias and SCD.
+The disturbed function of Kir2.1 and NaV1.5 in DMD exemplifies the importance of ion-channel interactions with multiple other proteins in the mechanisms of cardiac diseases.

 Cardiac Arrhythmia

-Our approach is multidisciplinary, and includes the use of transgenic mouse models generated by adeno-associated virus (AAV) mediated gene transfer, as well as human induced pluripotent stem cell-derived cardiomyocytes (hiPSC-CMs) made from somatic cells (epithelial fibroblasts) of patients carrying a given mutation or normal hiPSC-CMs modified by CRISPR/Cas9 genomic editing.
-We can implement this technology thanks to established collaborations with three different hospitals in Spain, Virgen de las Nieves Hospital in Granada, La Fe Hospital in Valencia and Central University Hospital of Asturias in Oviedo.
+Our multidisciplinary approach includes the use of transgenic mouse models generated by adeno-associated virus (AAV)–mediated gene transfer and complementary experiments with human induced pluripotent stem cell-derived cardiomyocytes (hiPSC-CMs).
+The hiPSC-CMs are generated either from somatic cells (epithelial fibroblasts) of patients carrying a specific mutation or from non-mutated cells that are subsequently modified by CRISPR/Cas9 genomic editing.
+Our experiments with hiPSC-CMs are made possible through collaborations with three Spanish hospitals: Virgen de las Nieves Hospital in Granada, La Fe Hospital in Valencia, and Central University Hospital of Asturias in Oviedo.

-Our most recent findings include the exciting discovery that iPSC-CM from patients with DMD have a dysfunctional NaV1.5-Kir2.1 channalosome that can be rescued by scaffolding protein α1- syntrophin (SNTA1 gene), restoring ion channels in the membrane (published in the journal eLife).
-Consequently, cell excitability is increased, and arrhythmias are prevented in cardiomyocytes derived from DMD patients.
-In addition to this, we have generated an AAV-mediated cardiac-specific mouse model of ATS1 expressing a trafficking-deficient mutant protein (Kir2.1∆314-315), which reproduces the cardiac electrical defects observed in patients with ATS1.
-These defects are due to a dual dysfunction produced by the KCNJ2 mutation: one in the sarcolemma, which results in reduced excitability and abnormal conduction, and the other in the sarcoplasmic reticulum, where the SR Kir2.1 mutant channels directly alter calcium dynamics across the sarcoplasmic reticulum (published in the journal Nature Cardiovascular Research).
+Our most recent findings include the exciting discovery that hiPSC-CMs derived from patients with DMD have a dysfunctional NaV1.5-Kir2.1 channalosome that can be rescued by expression of the scaffolding protein α1-syntrophin (published in eLife).
+Expression of α1-syntrophin (encoded by the SNTA1 gene) restored the localization of the ion channels in the hiPSC-CM membranes, and the subsequent increase in cell excitability prevented arrhythmias in hiPSC-CM monolayers.
+In addition, we have generated an AAV-mediated cardiac-specific mouse model of ATS1 that expresses a trafficking-deficient mutant Kir2.1 protein (Kir2.1∆314-315).
+These mice reproduce the cardiac electrical defects observed in patients with ATS1.
+The defects are caused by a dual dysfunction produced by the KCNJ2 mutation: one in the sarcolemma, which results in reduced excitability and abnormal conduction, and the other in the sarcoplasmic reticulum (SR), where the mutant Kir2.1 channels directly alter calcium dynamics across the SR (published in Nature Cardiovascular Research).

-Our studies are complemented by computational modeling of ion channel structure, channel-ligand interactions, and more recently antiarrhythmic drug design in parallel with experimentation in human and animal models.
-Altogether, our studies are expected to yield essential information that should improve antiarrhythmic therapy toward prevention of SCD in patients suffering from inheritable cardiac diseases.
+Our laboratory studies are complemented by computer modeling of ion channel structure and channel–ligand interactions, and more recently we have used computer models to design antiarrhythmic drugs in parallel with experimental testing in human and animal models.
+We expect our studies to yield important information with potential to improve antiarrhythmic therapy and help prevent SCD in patients suffering from inheritable cardiac diseases.